Climate change has become one of the most pressing global issues.

 8. Invest Responsibly

-It is important to ask your financial advisor or investor where your money is going and how to make responsible investments.
+Ask your financial advisor or investor where your money is going and how to make responsible investments.

 Tips for Investing responsibly: